-The practice had made reasonable adjustments, including the use of a removable ramp to overcome a small step at the front entrance, a hearing loop for hearing impaired patients and an accessible toilet with grab rails for patients with access requirements.
+The practice had made reasonable adjustments, including an accessible toilet and surgery room, for patients with access requirements.
 Staff had carried out a disability access audit and had formulated an action plan to continually improve access for patients.

 Timely access to services